This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Effects of Frost on Plants

-You’ll notice visual symptoms like wilted stems and shriveled flowers within hours.
+You’ll spot frost damage signs quickly—wilted stems and shriveled flowers appear within hours.

 Protecting Plants From Frost